Recidvst/node-api-testing/README.md

-# node-api-testing
+# Node/Express RESTful API example.
-Playing around with using Node for API creation.
+Playing with Node to make a basic API to get a catalogue of famous books.